-UNIDENTIFIED SPEAKER: As far as

-21 recommendations, I would say in the justice system, there 22 needs to be stiffer penalties.
-People shouldn't be getting 23 away with light sentences for murdering these girls, and 24 more sensitivity training for police officers dealing with 25 family, because I know when we dealt with them, there wasn't
+unidentified speaker: As far as recommendations, I would say in the justice system, there needs to be stiffer penalties.
+People shouldn't be getting away with light sentences for murdering these girls, and more sensitivity training for police officers dealing with family, because I know when we dealt with them, there wasn't

--- it wasn't a very good experience at all.
-And then more 1 support for the children, of boys, girls.
+1 it wa asn't a very good (experience e at all .
+And then more 2 support for t he chil ldren, of boys, girls.
 Thank you.

-2 MS. CHRISTA BIG CANOE: Commissioner Audette, 3 would you like to make any comments or have any questions?
-4 COMMISSIONER MICHÈLE AUDETTE: Merci 5 6 beaucoup.
+MS. CHRISTA BIG CANOE: Commissioner Audette, would you like to make any comments or have any questions?

+5 COMMISSIONER MICHÈLE AUDETTE: Merci

+beaucoup.
 Thank you very much.
-And, we have heard, we recorded, and I asked one of our Elders here to close this 7 8 in a good way.
-And, lots of recommendations are for the City of Winnipeq.
+And, we have heard, we recorded, and I asked one of our Elders here to close this in a good way.
+And, lots of recommendations are for the City of Winnipeg.
 We're allowed.
-And, some are for 9 Manitoba.
-Some are for Canada, what I've been hearing in 10 this circle.
-11 And, there's also recommendations that will 12 resonate with what we've heard in Whitehorse and Smithers, 13 and next week, we are in Membertou, so we're showing more 14 15 and more and more that trend.
+And, some are for Manitoba.
+Some are for Canada, what I've been hearing in this circle.

+And, there's also recommendations that will resonate with what we've heard in Whitehorse and Smithers, and next week, we are in Membertou, so we're showing more and more and more that trend.
 So, thank you very much.

-And, I hope we stay in touch through our health support, 16 legal or with me.
+And, I hope we stay in touch through our health support, legal or with me.
 I'm accessible.
-So, a lot of families 17 get in touch through Messenger.
-So, I am accessible, if you 18 19 have any questions, concerns or comments.
-And, me too, I would like to stay in touch because there's things I've 20 heard today that how can we make sure that they're not 21 forgotten?
+So, a lot of families get in touch through Messenger.
+So, I am accessible, if you have any questions, concerns or comments.
+And, me too, I would like to stay in touch because there's things I've heard today that how can we make sure that they're not forgotten?
 Merci beaucoup.
 Thank you.
-22 in Native language) for this experience to be a part of this 1 and to have all of you witness this important process for 2 all of these families that were present here today.
-I know 3 this is meaningful.
-4 5 And, I know that you're going to go back to your communities, whether here in the city or wherever 6 you're from, and you're going talk about these particular 7 issues, and you're going to educate your people, your young 8 people, and give them ideas about how to celebrate our 9 people, our relationships and especially our women.
-10 And, I just wanted to make sure that we pray 11 in a good way for those things to happen in our communities, 12 and that only happens through a communication, and it 13 happens through our connection to our environment and to the 14 15 ceremonies that we use in a good way, using the tools that we have, the stories we've been given, the language that is 16 still with us today.
-17 18 And so, I want to say a few words in regards to that, praising all of our spirits that we do have.
-And, I just want to say to all of you out here, bless you, bless you, bless you.

-23 UNIDENTIFIED SPEAKER: Did you want to say a 24 few words to close it off?
+few words to close it off?
 Did you want to close it off?

-25 MR. FOREST FUNMAKER: All right.
-(Speaking
+MR. FOREST FUNMAKER: All right.
+(Speaking)